leuffen/jodastyle/README.md

 ## Overview

 JodaStyle is a library designed to render Markdown-style HTML in the browser and apply templates dynamically.
-It provides a set of tools for defining templates, restructuring HTML input, and implementing responsive design through the `layout=""` attribute.
+It provides a set of tools for defining templates, restructuring HTML input, and implementing responsive design through the `layout=""` attribute and CSS variables.

 ## Installation